 Incentive forecasting and budgeting

-Incentive forecasting and budgeting are tools that help businesses forecast sales more accurately and manage budgets more efficiently.
+Incentive budgeting and forecasting are tools that help businesses forecast sales more accurately and manage budgets more efficiently.
 The more accurate forecasting, the better you can plan your sales incentive program, which analysts agree improves sales.
 Incentive forecasting and budgeting tools typically involve assigning individual sales targets (based on the available budget) to each person within a sales organization, then tying together the sales targets with incentive compensation plans.
 The software then crunches the numbers, calculating how much money is available, then allocates those funds to the salespeople based on individual sales targets.
 A successful incentive forecasting and budgeting plan help businesses save money, maximize their incentive payouts, and motivate employees.
 Although incentive forecasting and budgeting software can help businesses realize savings, it's not a one-size-fits-all solution.
 The software tools can be complex and expensive, so businesses need to evaluate their incentive program, then decide which software is right for them.

 "Query management" refers to the process in which companies manage different queries generated from their sales incentive software.
 With so many queries coming from a single software system, companies need to manage these queries in an efficient manner.
 Manual query management can be very costly and time-consuming, and companies need to optimize this query management process in order to reduce cost, improve efficiency and ensure the availability of critical business information.